 There are vertical lines, horizontal, both vertical and horizontal, slanted lines on both cheeks.
 These symbols are in patterns based on the ethnic group of their bearer and have different meanings and different names.

-Since we have established that these marks are specific to different ancestry and entities, let us go into the details of the various tribal marks there are.
+Since we have established that these marks are specific to different ancestry and entities, let us go into the details of the various tribal marks.

 Ogbomosho natives of (Oyo State) are identified by multiple straight marks drawn from the head which curves on the lower chin straight to the corner of the mouth on both sides of the face called “Gombo”.